wonderMoronWins/Har-extractor/README.md

 ### ✅ Recommended: Windows `.exe` version
 1. Download and run `extractor_gui.exe`
-2. Select HAR file (exported from browser)
-3. (Optional) Select output folder
-4. Click `IMPORT`
+2. Open your browser (Chrome / Edge / Firefox), press `F12`, go to `Network` tab
+3. Reload the target page and filter by `img`
+4. Right-click → `Save all as HAR with content`
+5. Select the saved `.har` file in the app
-5. Images will appear in that folder
+6. Click `IMPORT` — extracted images will appear in the output folder

 Works without Python.
 No installation needed.